AbdulrhmanGoni/mecha_agent/README.md

 > If you made any changes under `src` directory in your machine, The changes
 > will be reflected to the running container and you will see your changes
 > because `src` directory is binded with the one inside the container, but if
-> made your changes in the other files and directories, you will have to rebuild
+> you made your changes in the other files and directories, you will have to
-> of the development image (mecha_agent_server:dev) to see your changes.
+> rebuild of the development image (mecha_agent_server:dev) to see your changes.

 Build command